astronomer/docs/learn/airflow-snowflake.md

 - Running transformations on data in Snowflake using Airflow operators.
 - Running data quality checks on data in Snowflake.

-Additionally, [More on the Airflow Snowflake integration](#more-on-the-airflow-snowflake-integration) offers further information on:
+Additionally, [More on the Apache Airflow® Snowflake integration](#more-on-the-airflow-snowflake-integration) offers further information on:

 - Available operators and hooks for orchestrating actions in Snowflake.
 - Leveraging the OpenLineage Airflow integration to get data lineage and enhanced observability from your Snowflake jobs.